kaizhu256/node-utility2/README.md

 - add onTestRunEnd callback to testRun
 - replace argument middleware with middlewareList in testRunServer
 - add phantomjs testing
-- add timestamp in screenshots
+- add timestamp in screen-captures
 - move build script from .travis.yml to README.md
 - merge middlewareError and middlewareTest into testRunServer
-- add border around phantomjs screenshot
+- add border around phantomjs screen-capture
-- use tee in shRunScreenshot and add word-wrap and max-width of 80 characters
+- use tee in shRunScreenCapture and add word-wrap and max-width of 80 characters
 - merge .build into .tmp/build
-- add shTestScriptJs with screenshot-capture
+- add shTestScriptJs with screen-capture
-- move screenshot.* from beta to root directory in gh-pages branch
+- move screen-capture.* from beta to root directory in gh-pages branch
 - change textFormat's undefined valueDefault handling behavior

 #### 2014.10.31
 - auto git-squash gh-pages when uploading build artifacts
-- add shTestQuickstartSh with screenshot-capture and auto-kill server in quickstart code
+- add shTestQuickstartSh with screen-capture and auto-kill server in quickstart code
 - add middlewareError
 - add grep sugar in repl
 - add mainApp._testSecret attribute for private testing